50% Discount While Acquiring Lalpurja

 In a significant move, the government has decided to offer a 50% discount on the fees for obtaining land ownership certificates (Lalpurja) for the unorganized landless settlers.

 This decision comes in response to demands from squatter landowners and the landless, who had been required to pay substantial revenue, often nearly equivalent to the land’s value, for their Lalpurja.
-With this reduction, the government aims to alleviate the financial burden on these individuals.

 Furthermore, the government is preparing to distribute land ownership certificates to address the issues of millions of landless, squatters, and unorganized settlers across the country.
 So far, data on 981,000 landless families has been collected, highlighting the scale of the issue.